 … which in their turn, are split into many more types of training materials.

 1. Employee handbooks: A comprehensive guide to policies and procedures that provide employees with details on the company's expectations and regulations.

 2. Employee manuals: A comprehensive guide to employee rights, responsibilities and company policies on topics such as safety, attendance, dress code and performance.

-3. Job descriptions: These provide employees with an overview of their roles and responsibilities and define the expectations of their performance.
+3. Job descriptions: These provide employees with an overview of their roles and responsibilities and define their performance expectations.

 4. Training videos: These videos provide an in-depth look at topics related to employee development and job performance.

 5. Online training courses: These courses are designed to help employees learn and develop new skills in a self-paced environment.

 6. Training workshops: These workshops provide hands-on training and allow employees to practice new skills in a collaborative environment.